-If you choose to go down the solemn path, you simply cannot directly attempt to sell your products or services – it will only breed scrutiny and be poorly received.
+If you choose to go down the solemn path, you simply cannot directly attempt to sell your products or services – it will only breed scrutiny and poor reviews.
 Opting to highlight the lighter side of the holiday, on the other hand, gives you some leeway to promote your brand, especially if you’re holding a sale.

 To get a better idea of what I mean, check out these brands that either nailed it or failed it with their Memorial Day marketing campaigns:

 It makes sense that the military gets Memorial Day sharing right.
 What the Navy really nailed was not just the total focus on remembering those who gave their lives but the way they reminded their followers of the holiday’s importance.
-The photo in this Facebook post is dignified, with a subtle somberness that nods to the weight of the day without forcing it down people’s throats.
+The video on this YouTube post is dignified, with a subtle somberness that nods to the weight of the day without forcing it down people’s throats.
 And the inclusion of a short blog written by a Navy officer adds an extra layer of emotional gravity.

 — Huffington Post (@HuffingtonPost) May 27, 2016

 Memorial Day is meant to honor and remember people who died for their country.
 In its very nature, this makes the holiday a serious one, but that shouldn’t mean evoking sadness, tears and pain.
 The Huffington Post’s Tweet looks like it does just that, focusing on heartache and grief.
 While it’s not something to ignore, this aspect of remembrance is often seen to be in somewhat of poor taste.
 It does gets shared and people will read the article, but it evokes sadness for a holiday that should be reserved to celebrate and remember our fallen soldiers.